Bachelor of Arts Degree

 - 18 years old or over

-Note: If English is not your first language, you must have at least level 6.0 IELTS.
-Consult our Course Advisors for information on equivalence and other acceptable qualifications or equivalent. - Assessment
+If English is not your first language, you must have at least level 5.5 IELTS or have completed your last two years’ schooling through English. - Assessment

-The Bachelor of Arts Honours Degree in Photography is awarded by the University of Chester.
+The Bachelor of Arts (Hons) in Photography is awarded by the University of Hertfordshire.

-During the first portion of your degree programme, you will be enrolled on the Higher National Diploma.
-Upon successful completion of this segment, you will receive a BTEC Higher National Diploma awarded by Pearson Education.
-In the final stage of your studies, you will be enrolled as a Bachelor of Arts Degree undergraduate student with the University of Chester.
+During the first portion of your degree programme, you will be enrolled on the BTEC Higher National Diploma, which is accredited by Pearson Education.
+This Level 5 award represents 2400 learning hours and 240 credits and is equivalent to completing Year Two of a university degree.
+Upon successful completion of this course, you will receive a BTEC Higher National Diploma awarded by Pearson Education.

 Topics